Fritzi – A Revolutionary Tale: Premise

-1989 in East Germany.
+1989 in Leipzig, East Germany.
 Twelve-year-old Fritzi lovingly takes care of her best friend Sophie's dog Sputnik while Sophie's family is on vacation in Hungary.
 But when Sophie does not return, Fritzi and Sputnik set out in search of her.
 The film tells the story of the protests of the citizens against the Communist SED regime of Erich Honecker and Egon Krenz until the fall of the Berlin Wall on November 9, 1989.